btoll/tools/README.md

 - pipes the result to uniq which filters out duplicates
 - vim then opens each file in a vertically split pane
 - the first file will be opened at the line where the regex is first found in the file

-### brm bash script

-    !!!
-This is deprecated.
-Use a bash alias instead. !!!

-Example usage:

-    brm .DS_STORE __MACOSX
-    brm file_or_dir_to_remove file_or_dir_to_remove

-This does the following:

-- searches every file in the cwd
-- if more than one arg, it loops over the args and constructs the names to find
-- recursively deletes everything that matches
-- suppresses STDERR

 ### make_ticket bash script (for ExtJS)
 Example usage: